Unwell Vij not to attend Haryana Assembly session | Politics

 - India

-Haryana's Home and Health Minister Anil Vij could not attend the monsoon session of the state Assembly here on Friday as he was unwell.
+Haryana's Home and Health Minister Anil Vij could not attend the monsoon session of the state Assembly here on Friday as he was unwell after his oxygen levels dipped.

-The oxygen saturation level of Vij, a senior leader of the ruling Bharatiya Janata Party, had dipped and he was taking rest at his residence in Ambala, sources said.

-He watched part of the Assembly proceedings at his home on television.
+He watched part of the Assembly proceedings at his home on television, even as he had his oxygen mask on, they said.

 In a statement on Friday evening, Vij, a six-term MLA, said this is for the first time that he was unable to attend the House.

-Vij had last year contracted Covid and had been hospitalised for nearly a month.
-Later, when he was discharged from the hospital, Vij immediately got back to work and was on occasions seen wearing an oxygen mask while attending office.
+Vij had last year contracted Covid and was hospitalised for nearly a month.
+Upon getting discharged, he immediately got back to work and was on occasions seen wearing an oxygen mask while attending office.

+Meanwhile, at his Ambala residence, a senior doctor from PGIMS hospital in Rohtak monitored the chief minister's health.

+Vij had last week gone to Rohtak to attend the cremation of Chief Minister Manohar Lal Khattar's younger brother.
+He had returned along with the chief minister in a chopper and due to the high altitude, his oxygen level had dipped, sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)